 The Horton Pantry is located in the Student Center, Room 114.
 We understand food insecurity is a challenge our students and other community members face daily.
 Our mission is to help feed student success and drive the community forward with the promise of a better tomorrow.
 The Horton Pantry has partnerships with larger local food pantries that can provide supplementary fresh foods.

-If you are a Sussex student and would like a food bag, just call 973-300-2200/2180 to request a pick-up date/time.
+The Horton Pantry is open and accessible to all Sussex students.
+If you would like a food bag, please call 973-300-2200/2180 to request a pick-up date and time.